 - Bahamian citizens and legal residents who have been out of The Bahamas for less than 72 hours will have to quarantine for two weeks.
 Period may be reduced by taking a COVID-19 test upon arrival in The Bahamas with a negative result.

-All travellers – both domestic and international – are required to complete an Electronic Health Declaration Form at travel.gov.bs prior to departure and for any inter-island travel within The Bahamas.
-An automated response will be provided upon completion, and it is essential that travellers present proof of confirmation upon arrival in their destination.
+All travellers – both domestic and international – are required to complete an Electronic Travel Health Visa at travel.gov.bs prior to departure and for any inter-island travel within The Bahamas.
+An automated response will be provided upon completion, and only those who receive a green color-coded response can travel.
+Please submit this form at least 24-48 hours prior to arrival.
+It is essential that travellers present proof of confirmation upon arrival in their destination.

 No quarantine will be required upon arrival (if all steps are met).